What is an FHA Loan? Requirements, How It Works and How to Get One

 • Installing solar panels

-Loans up to $7,500 are available for all eligible properties with only your signature, meaning you won’t need to put up any property as collateral.
+Loans for up to $7,500 are available for all eligible properties with only your signature, meaning you won’t need to put up any property as collateral.
 The maximum amount you can borrow varies depending on the property type and the number of units in the home.
 FHA Title 1 loans don’t have a prepayment penalty.

 For a single-family home, you’re limited to $25,000 with a secured Title 1 loan.
 The maximum loan term is 20 years.
 The table below shows the loan amounts and terms available for different Title 1 loans: